Mississauga Transitway: Funding and construction

 The Transitway project, estimated to cost $259 million, was funded as part of the Government of Ontario's MoveOntario 2020 plan, with both the federal and provincial governments contributing up to a total of $173 million.
 Construction responsibilities were divided between Metrolinx and the City of Mississauga: Metrolinx was responsible for the western segment between Winston Churchill and Erin Mills, a portion of the eastern segment between Hurontario and Cawthra, and Renforth Station; while the city was responsible for all other stations and segments.
 Construction on the eastern segment began in November 2010, while Metrolinx launched construction of the western segment in November 2013.

 Including construction, land, design and bus acquisition, Mississauga’s cost was at least $328 million.
 Metrolinx 's cost was over $200 million.
 The federal government contributed $83 million, bringing the total to approximately $611 million.

 Routes using the transitway

 MiWay

-With the opening of the first phase on November 17, 2014, MiWay adjusted three of its routes to use the eastern section of the corridor, with service initially operating Monday to Saturday from 4:30 AM to 10:30 PM.
-A fourth route, 110 University, began using the Transitway lanes on Highway 403 on September 7, 2015, with the opening of Erin Mills station, which is the only Transitway station served by this route.
+With the opening of the first phase on November 17, 2014, MiWay adjusted three of its routes to use the eastern section of the corridor, initially operating Monday through Saturday from 4:30 AM to 10:30 PM.
+A fourth route, 110 University, began using the Transitway lanes on Highway 403 on September 7, 2015, with the opening of Erin Mills station, the only Transitway station served by this route.

-On January 8, 2017, with the opening of the new Winston Churchill station, new Sunday service was implemented on 109 Meadowvale Express, expanding service along the full length of the Mississauga Transitway to 7 days a week.
+With the opening of the new Winston Churchill station on January 8, 2017, route 109 Meadowvale Express implemented a new Sunday service, expanding service along the entire length of the Mississauga Transitway to seven days a week.